-Also bear in mind that the DVLA does not reissue numbers which have already been used.
-If you do not remove the private plate from a vehicle when it is scrapped, the plate vanishes with the car – never to be used again.
+If you were the original owner of a private plate you might think this question is obvious.
+After all, you’re the one who asked for the plate in the first place, so of course, you want to keep it.
+Bear in mind, the DVLA does not reissue numbers which have already been used.
+If you do not remove the private plate from a vehicle when it is scrapped, the plate can never be used again.
 If there’s family or sentimental value to the plate, make sure you’re able to pass that on by removing the private plate before disposing of the vehicle.

 - As mentioned earlier, you may want to check on the value of your private plate.
 You can find different valuations online, so do your research carefully.
-Older plates and shorter numbers tend to be worth more.

 - There are a few instances in which private plates cannot be transferred.
 If this is the case, it should be noted in the vehicle’s V5C.
 Just be sure to check before applying!